Billionaire Profile

 In-Depth Profile

-Marc Lowell Andreessen was born on July 9, 1971, in Cedar Falls, Iowa, and grew up in New Lisbon, Wisconsin.
-From an early age, he exhibited a keen interest in technology, teaching himself BASIC to write computer games.
-This early passion led him to the University of Illinois at Urbana-Champaign, where he earned a Bachelor of Science in Computer Science in December 1993.
-During his time at the university, he interned at IBM and worked at the National Center for Supercomputing Applications (NCSA).
+Marc Lowell Andreessen was born in Cedar Falls, Iowa, on July 9, 1971, and was raised in New Lisbon, Wisconsin.
+From a young age, Andreessen showed an interest in computers, teaching himself programming and creating games.
+He attended the University of Illinois at Urbana-Champaign, where he earned a bachelor's degree in computer science in December 1993.
+During his time at UIUC, he interned at IBM and worked at the National Center for Supercomputing Applications (NCSA), where he contributed to the development of the Mosaic web browser.

 Rise to Success